marcusoftnet/marcusoftnet.github.io/_pages/about.md

 ## Normal short intro

 Agile coach, Christian, .NET/NodeJs/Scala Developer, Euphonium player.
 Married to Elin and father to Albert, Gustav and Arvid.
 Lived in Indonesia for a couple of years.
 Author (with [Joakim Sunden](http://www.joakimsunden.com)) of [Kanban In Action](http://bit.ly/theKanbanBook) and [Salvation: The Bungsu Story](https://www.amazon.se/-/en/Marcus-Hammarberg/dp/1719485135).
 Created a [bootcamp for developers](https://salt.dev/) and now works as a data engineering.

+## My CV

+You can read my [Linked In CV here](https://www.linkedin.com/in/marcusoftnet/), which is always kept up to date.

+Or download a more [traditional proper CV from this link](CV-Marcus Hammarberg.pdf), that might need some updating from time to time

 ## Longer introduction

-During the years I have been moving around quite a bit.
+During the years I have been moving around quite a bit in different roles in the industry.
 I started my career as a developer but soon got to be leader for the teams I was in.
 This got me to look into finding ways to become more effective as a team.

 I’m very quick to get excited over new things and this reflects in my posts that ranges over a lot of different subjects, tools and technologies.

 The underlying theme of it all is [agile](http://www.agilemanifesto.org) lean and it’s practical usage in the situations I find myself in.

-## Why this blog?
+### Why this blog?

 This blog started with me loosing three notebook (paper versions) in two weeks.
 I grew tired of trying to remember everthing I learned in my head and started to write it down instead.